Headteacher: Mrs J Boylan

 Reading Home Learning

 Many years of research have shown that reading is the key to success at school.
 The newest research shows that children who read for pleasure are likely to do better in maths and English than those who rarely read and that reading for pleasure is extremely important for a child’s development.
 To this end, reading takes the highest priority in our home learning schedule.
 All children from Reception to Year Six are expected to read at least three times a week, either with an adult or independently, and respond accordingly in their reading record.
 This may be their reading book, library book or a reading activity set by their class teacher.
 For Reception and Key Stage One, reading records should be signed every time confirming that children have read each book in order for them to be changed.
 For Key Stage Two, our children should be encouraged to respond themselves in their reading records which should then be signed.
 Reading will also be supplemented in Reception and Year 1 with regular letters and sounds practise.
+Each child within school also has an Active Learn account, contact your class teacher for login details.

 Maths Home Learning

 In discussions with parents we understand that maths is the most challenging area in which to support our children.
 Therefore, At Savile Park Primary School, maths home learning focuses more on practising mental maths skills, such as number bonds and times tables, sharing a mathematical book or playing a maths games.
 This assists our children’s acquisition of the written maths curriculum in school at a faster pace and simplifies the support needed from parents.
-All children, from Reception to Year Six, have an account to My Maths home learning scheme.
+All children, from Year One to Year Six, have an account to My Maths home learning scheme.

 The Extra Mile